tchoi8/handmadecomputer/Interface/readme.md

-Everyday, we look at computer screens for a very long time.
+Everyday we look at computer screens for a very long time.

 </br>
 ![](https://farm4.staticflickr.com/3786/12623364165_4fc3315269_o.jpg =600x)